Kodak extends patent auction deadline as talks continue

 NEW YORK Eastman Kodak extended its patent auction on Monday, saying it would not announce a winner as planned because it was still in discussions with bidders.

-Kodak, which filed for bankruptcy in January, said in a statement that the auction was ongoing.
+Kodak, which filed for bankruptcy in January, said in a statement that the auction is ongoing.
 It declined to comment further, citing confidentiality agreements.

 A spokeswoman for the company declined to comment on the length of the extension.
 The company said it expected later on Monday to submit regulatory filings revealing more information about its business, including financial projections.